Top chef and food writer Myles Williamson gives us a brilliant BBQ recipe for Grilled Watermelon and Halloumi Salad.

 Prepare: 15 minutes, plus barbecue set up time

 Cook: 10 minutes

 - 1 small watermelon, peeled, deseeded and sliced into 2cm thick wedges

 - 250g pack of halloumi, cut into 0.5cm thick slices

 - Bunch of mint leaves

-- 1 Lemon, zest and 2 tbsp juice
+- 1 lemon, zested with 2 tbsp of juice

 - 2 tbsp of extra virgin olive oil, plus extra to serve